 You may notice signs of developing alopecia if you experience sudden, significant hair loss, small, circular bald spots on your scalp, beard, or body, and hair loss limited to one side of your body.
 You may also notice signs of alopecia if you have brittle, pitted, or reddened fingernails.

 Though your hair follicles can grow back on their own, your hair may fall out again if you have alopecia.
-The team of expert dermatologists at Southwest Michigan Dermatology provides you with treatments to restore your hair growth and rebuild your confidence.

 The team examines your hair loss, identifying the severity of your condition and the health of your hair follicles.
 They also discuss your medical history with you to determine the best possible treatment for you.
+Often lab work will be completed to help determine the cause.

 These treatments may include: